vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-05-properties.md

 There's another type of properties called **construct properties** that are described later in the section about gobject-style construction.

-Note: in case your property is type of struct, to get the property value with Object.get(), you have to declare your variable as example below
+Note: in case your property is a type of struct, to get the property value with Object.get(), you have to declare your variable as example below

 ```vala